anwanguow/cut_dist_all_languages/README.md

 Reference
 -----------------

-Please consider adding the following citation if you use this work in your research.
+Please consider adding the following citation if you use this code in your research.

 ```bibtex
 @article{wang2025graph,